Mellison8186/budget-tracker/README.md

-# Budget Tracker Starter Code
+# Budget Tracker

 ## Purpose
 The budget tracker app allows users to keep track of their incoming and outgoing expenses.
 This will help provide a visual of the amount of money that is available.
 It's capable of being downloaded and used on or offline.

+## ScreenShots of the Application

 ## Built With
 * HTML